gbraad/fedora-modularity/source/architecture/constructing/breaking-down.rst

 already built our individual packages, and that (for now) we have a flat namespace of binary rpms already built from all our components.
-That namespace could be living in a yum repository like the rawhide repo, or a brew/koji tag such as fedora-24.0-candidate.
+That namespace could be living in a yum repository like the rawhide repo, or a koji tag such as fedora-24.0-candidate.

 .. figure:: constructing-image1.png
    :alt: constructing-image1.png